-Since late 2013, Do Little, a Tauranga based kids bike seat manufacturer, has seen a noticeable in surge in sales from retailers and bike stores throughout New Zealand, suggesting that parents have finally settled on a childs bike seat design of choice.
+Since late 2013, Do Little, a Tauranga based kids bike seat manufacturer, has seen a noticeable surge in sales from retailers and bike stores throughout New Zealand, suggesting that parents have finally settled on a child bike seat design of choice.
 The Do Little kids bike seat was first launched in 1998.
 Their mid-mounted design caters to the outdoor lifestyle of mountain biking and family bicycle riding.
 They are suitable for children from 18 months up to 7 years of age.

 So why is the Do Little kids bicycle seat the preferred choice among parents?